scaldi/scaldi-website/learn.md

 You can find a tutorial and an example play application in Scaldi Play 2.4 Example ([GitHub]({{site.link.scaldi-play-example-github}}), [Typesafe activator template]({{site.link.scaldi-play-example-template}})).

-{% include ext.html type="info" title="Note on plugin development" %}
+{% include ext.html type="info" title="Note for plugin developers" %}
 Since plugins in Play are normal modules,  it's tempting to define them as scaldi modules.
 I would encourage you to avoid using scaldi-specific modules in plugin itself.
-Ideally you need to provide `play.api.inject.Module` for your plugin and use JSR 330 annotations, so that other users of your plugin have choice of DI library in their own applications.
+Ideally you need to provide `play.api.inject.Module` for your plugin and use JSR 330 annotations, so that users of your plugin have choice of DI library in their own applications.
 {% include cend.html %}

+### Play Application Lifecycle

+Since `ScaldiSupport` is now deprecated and you generally should avoid usage of `GlobalSettings`, you need to use [scaldi's own lifecycle](#injector-lifecycle) as a lifecycle of your application.
+So your application starts then `Injector` is initialized.

+If you need to eagerly initialize some bindings, then you can use [non-lazy bindings](#non-lazy-binding):

+{% highlight scala %}
+bind [Database] toNonLazy new Riak
+{% endhighlight %}

+If some additional code need to be executed when binding is initialized or destroyed, then I would recommend you to look at ["Binding Lifecycle" section](#binding-lifecycle):

+{% highlight scala %}
+bind [Server] to new HttpServer initWith (_.init()) destroyWith (_.shutdown())
+{% endhighlight %}

+Play itself provides a binding for `ApplicationLifecycle` class which you can inject use to add additional stop logic:

+{% highlight scala %}
+inject [ApplicationLifecycle] addStopHook { () =>
+  // destroy something
+}
+{% endhighlight %}

 ### Play-specific Injectors